5 questions to help you zero in on the best software for your midsize or small law firm

 5. What is the workflow and how does the accounting tool integrate?

 You want to make sure it will work with the other applications you are using today.
 Really, your accounting tool should be the center and your other tools should work with it.
-We see a lot of manual work where folks are having to accommodate the lack of connection between applications – usually with how timekeeping and billing ties into accounting.
-Why invest in a tool that causes manual work?
-New cloud accounting software today should provide for total automation once the raw data is entered.
+We see a lot of manual work where folks are having to accommodate the lack of connection between applications – usually with how time tracking and billing ties into accounting.
+Why invest in a tool that is not user-friendly?
+New cloud-based accounting software today should provide for total automation once the raw data is entered.

 Recommended Legal Accounting Software: QuickBooks Online